tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 * We've made a number of tweaks to the rendering of `.Rd`.
 Most importantly you no longer needed to escape `%` in markdown, and functions with many arguments are displayed with one argument per line.
-We've also removed a few old features that are no longer supported.
+We've also removed a couple of old features that are no longer supported.

 * You can create tables and headings from markdown.

-* You can share text and code between your README/vignettes, and your documentation with the new `@includeRmd` tag.
+* You can share text and code between your README/vignettes and your documentation with the new `@includeRmd` tag.

 * You can now document R6 classes!